-MHI has found Nalcor's work to be professionalskilled, well-founded, and in accordance with industry practices.
+MHI has found Nalcor's work to be professional, well-founded, and largely in accordance with industry practices.
 It has concluded that the technical feasibility of both options is sound.

-Both options have increased substantially in cost due to escalation and scope change from prior estimates released in November 2010.
-However, the Interconnected Island option continues to have a lower present value cost given the full range of sensitivity analyses and inputs provided by Nalcor.
-MHI therefore supports Nalcor's finding that the Interconnected Island option is the least-cost option of the two.
+Both options have increased substantially in cost from prior estimates released in November 2010.
+However, the Interconnected Island option continues to have a lower present value cost given the full range of sensitivity analysis and inputs provided by Nalcor.
+MHI therefore supports Nalcor's finding that the Interconnected Island Option is the least-cost option of the two.